atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I wanted nothing in the
 4 • *
 world to’ complete, my Selicity, but st dear Fanny Selby; and she shall be st mine."
-“How I Mr. lewson, " replied the wretched girl, drawing her hand from his, and looking earnestly on him st Would you marry a prostitute And could I, who owe So much for your generous par to me, could I “permit you to be imposed upon No, Sir — It is impossible;
+How I Mr. lewson, " replied the wretched girl, drawing her hand from his, and looking earnestly on him st Would you marry a prostitute And could I, who owe So much for your generous par to me, could I permit you to be imposed upon No, Sir — It is impossible;

 A
 /